conorbarryhoke/Capstone/README.md

  * I can batch by weeks for each video, then collect basic stats (mean, med, mode, std. etc.) so that the data can be aggregate
 2. Collect comments around peak view dates
 * This will ensure comments are relevant (i.e. not Who else remembers this???)
+3. View trap around 1000 that lasts till ~50,000.
+Search algorithm feature?

+#Outsanding questions:
+* Can we identify a limit that max engagement approaches

 #Analysis and Modeling
 1. I expect the predictive component to revolve mainly around the following items: